15 of the Smartest Dog Breeds

 "German Shepherds, especially American-born purebreds, tend to have pretty serious issues with hip dysplasia as they age," Riordan says.
 "So a lot of people who buy them as pups, they'll see them slow down dramatically around age 8."

-Long one of the world’s premier protection dogs, the Doberman is a physical specimen almost without equal.
-Fast, agile, and plenty strong, Dobies make excellent watch and guard dogs.
-Another big factor in making them such trusted and effective protectors is their great intelligence, which enables them to learn a variety of commands and tasks quickly, and allows owners to trust that they’ll follow commands unerringly.
+Long one of the world's premier protection dogs, the Doberman pinscher is a physical specimen almost without equal.
+Though they are fast, agile, and strong, these dogs' greatest feature is their intelligence, which enables them to learn a variety of commands and tasks quickly, and allows owners to trust that they'll follow commands unerringly.

 Bearing a close resemblance to their larger cousin, the collie, the Sheltie has been a consistent champion in obedience competitions almost since the moment of their recognition by the AKC in 1911.
 Much like their collie relatives, the Shetland sheepdog is a remarkably intelligent breed as a matter of necessity.
 As herders, they were required to keep track of a large number of wandering animals for long periods of time, often without supervision.
 This has created a small, nimble dog who is keenly observant and thrives on having a job to do.